andrewheiss/scriptuRs/README.md

 - `doctrine_and_covenants`: The Doctrine and Covenants
 - `pearl_of_great_price`: The Pearl of Great Price

-There is also a function `lds_scriptures()` that returns a tidy data frame of all 5 volumes of scripture.
+There is also a function `lds_scriptures()` that returns a tidy data frame of all 5 volumes of scripture, as well as a `kjv_bible()` function that returns a tidy data frame of just the Old and New Testaments.

 Unlike other packages like [**janeaustenr**](https://github.com/juliasilge/janeaustenr), this package does not provide ordered factors for book or volume names.
 It is up to the user to put books and/or volumes in the needed order when analyzing or plotting the data.